Charles Shipley: Military career

 In July 1815, Shipley declined promotion out of the corps of Royal Engineers, to which he had belonged all his service, and of which he was senior regimental colonel, preferring to wait for his battalion.
 However his exertions at the attack on Guadeloupe had brought on an illness which caused his death in Grenada on 30 November 1815.
 He was buried in the church of St. George's, Grenada.

 Family

-Shipley had married at Gravesend, in May 1780, Mary, the daughter of James Teale, and a great-granddaughter of Sir Anthony Aucher.
+Shipley had married, in May 1780, Mary, the daughter of James Teale, and a great-granddaughter of Sir Anthony Aucher.
 Lady Shipley died at Boulogne (where she was assigned a residence by Louis XVIII in consideration of her husband's services in the French West Indies) on 6 August 1820, and was buried in the English burial-ground there; her remains were later removed and reinterred in the cloisters of Canterbury Cathedral.